trinodb/trino/presto-docs/src/main/sphinx/connector/googlesheets.rst

 4. Click *Manage service accounts*, then create a service account for the connector.
    On the *Create key* step, create and download a key in JSON format.

-The key file needs to be available on the Presto coordinator and workers.
+The key file needs to be available on the Trino coordinator and workers.
 Set the ``credentials-path`` configuration property to point to this file.
 The exact name of the file does not matter -- it can be named anything.